Southampton and Salisbury Canal

 Books

 The following books give information about the canal.
 Note: All these books are currently out of print but may be found second-hand via the internet, bookshops or possibly borrowed from your local library.
+Click on the image to see a larger version of the book cover.

 Other Documents